 Quietude returned to Dick’s office.
 A minute or two passed while we both pretended to re-immerse ourselves in our respective tasks.
 Finally, Dick spoke:

 “I’ve been expecting a loss of that magnitude and what you heard was a prepared speech,” Dick explained softly.
-“Chelsea isn’t any more to blame than anyone else as the entire sales force is guilty of exactly the same thing.”
+“Chelsea isn’t any more to blame than anyone else as the entire account management team is guilty of exactly the same thing.”

 I wanted to ask a question but sensed that Dick was going to answer it regardless so I kept still.